 Error No. 6: Ignoring the pandemic exclusion

 “Be sure to choose a plan without a pandemic exclusion,” says Lisa Cheng, a spokeswoman for World Nomads.
-Her company offers policies without a pandemic exclusion.

 This is by no means an exhaustive list of errors you could make when buying travel insurance.
 But in a new world of travel, you have to protect your next trip against a possible pandemic.
 These strategies can help.